Salazar-AI-Associates/Reddit-web-scrapping-project/README.md

 ![barmodels.png](barmodels.png)

 It is clear the model one outperformed model two.
-But both models performe better that a baseline statistic and that is greater that the success problability of a coin flip!
+But both models performance is better that a baseline statistic and that is greater that the success probability of a coin flip!

 # Versioning